Contents

 - Labor and installation: It’s not uncommon for labor to cost about as much as the materials.
 If you’re on a budget and you know your way around a toolbox, you may be able to save some money by installing the siding yourself if your loan doesn’t require professional installation.
 While we’d never knock a money-saving hack, don’t forget that when you hire a professional, you’re reducing the chances of improper siding installation that can cause future issues.

-Tips for Getting the Most From Your Vinyl Siding Project and Financing
+Tips for Financing Your New Siding Project

 We’ve put together some tips to help you get the best value from your vinyl siding project and financing options.